mtlynch/mtlynch.io/content/retrospectives/2021/12/index.md

 | RapidAPI Revenue  | $99.74       | $727.17       | <font color="green">+$627.43 (+629%)</font>     |
 | **Total Revenue** | **$99.74**   | **$727.17**   | **<font color="green">+$627.43 (+629%)</font>** |

-Zestful saw a big bump this month from a new customer doing around $700 in requests.
+Zestful saw a big bump this month from a new customer who made around $700 in requests.
 The customer's name seemed familiar, so I checked my emails.
-It turns out that I reached out three years ago, and they politely declined.
-I guess they needed a few years to think about it.
+I had reached out to them three years ago, and they politely declined.
+I guess they needed a few years to think it over.

 ## Wrap up